pg_attribute

 oid |

-pg_class.oid |
+pg_class_internal.oid |

-The table this column belongs to. |
+The table this column belongs to |

 |